Jimbly/dcexjam2025/README.md

 * simultaneously: B ready'd by moving into battle zone.
 A attacked and killed entity (didn't think B was in zone at start of attack, showed in-zone by the time attack action was ack'd). now both are not in a battle zone, B still flagged as ready.  both A and B tick (a different set of) the AI and try to un-flag B as being ready

 Post-jam? fixes:
-* if you've got a quickbar slot that could be used, (and have a book of that level?), show empty quickbar slot
+* quickbar tooltip (and then dialog) shift up to not obscure MP bar
 * secret door on bloody wall tileset is less noticeable than bloody wall
 * healing should flash green not black
 * add "hotkey: 1" to quickbar tooltip